 In 1999, Cisco held its first Pioneer Awards—the premier recognition of engineering innovation at the company.
-As noted by Pioneer Program Manager, Mike Stewart, the celebration was a little different back then.
+As noted by Pioneer Program Manager, Mike Stewart, the celebration may have been simpler back then but innovative teams the award recognizes have always been a key driver of Cisco's success.

-"If you look back at the photos from 1999, you will see then CEO John Chambers in a Cisco conference room with a few small teams of winners, enjoying dinner from one of our on-site cafeterias," said Stewart.
+"If you look back at the photos from 1999, you will see then CEO John Chambers with teams of winners," said Stewart.
 "The awards dinner event has grown quite a bit since."

 Innovation with proven impact is a big differentiator of the awards.
 Senior Technical Talent and Management review and evaluate the submissions, which have to include proof of positive impact.
 Impact can be anything from an increase in productivity, sales numbers, a major shift in the industry, or a trajectory to be a market leader in a given segment.